mark-tasaka/CPP-OSR-Town-Guard-Generator/README.md

 -----------------

+Update 1.04: 2023-03-14

+Add new file DieRoll.h, and test ability score generation in main.cpp.

 Update 1.03: 2023-03-13

 Impletemented a series of test in main.cpp to test the random generation of town guard names.